yyyujintang/yyyujintang.github.io/_pages/about.md

 My Long-Term Research Interests lie in:

 * Video Prediction
-* Next Generation Vision Backbone Design
+* Next Generation Vision Backbone Design (SSM, Mamba, Linear Attention, etc.)
 * Video Large Language Models (VLLM)

 Hope we can have better Video Understanding and Prediction ability with LLM and accelerate the coming of Video's GPT4 moment, when machines can do reasoning with video and chain-of-thought with video.